1. Physical Stores Will Continue to Lose Foot Traffic

 If you’re operating an ecommerce furniture store or thinking about joining this sector, let these trends guide your business and marketing plans in 2021 and beyond.

 It’s clear: more people than ever are buying furniture online.
 It’s up to you to follow these industry trends to boost your sales growth and reach new heights.
+And if you’re looking to stay ahead, check this article out: The Top Ecommerce Technology Trends Of 2021.

 For more insights and the latest ecommerce updates, subscribe to The Ecomm Manager.
 We are also in the process of creating a vibrant community of industry professionals to network and share knowledge – join the waitlist for The Ecomm Manager community here!